H2CO3/Sparkling/doc/capi.md

 These functions attempt to parse and compile a source string.
 If an error is encountered during either phase, they set the `errmsg` field of the context object to the last error message and they return `NULL`.
 Else they return the compiled bytecode.
-The return value is a non-owning pointer -- it should not be `free()`d explicitly, since the context deletes them when you free it.
+The return value is a non-owning pointer -- it should not be `free()`d explicitly, it is deleted when you free the context object.

 The bytecode objects are accumulated in the `bclist` member of the context, which is a link list.
 The head of the list contains the most recently created